paulfioravanti/steno-dictionaries/dictionaries/affixes.md

 The following are outlines that override existing Plover theory outlines to output an affix.

+They are where I _personally_ think an existing Plover outline would be better mapped elsewhere.
+They are subjective entries since they essentially diverge away from Plover theory.

 Comments after the entries indicate the original Plover entry.

 ```yaml